An Efficient Interpolation Technique for Jump Proposals in Reversible-Jump Markov Chain Monte Carlo Calculations: Reversible Jump MCMC

-The parameter space of the super-model in an RJMCMC consists of a discrete parameter that identifies the model, $M_i$, and a set of continuous parameters appropriate for that model, $\vtheta_i$.
-Thus, each sample consists of a model identifier and a location within the parameter space of that model, $\{M_i, \vtheta_i\}$.
-We perform the MCMC in the ``super-model'' parameter space just like a regular MCMC; we propose jumps to different parameters within a model (intramodel jumps) and jumps to a different model with different parameters (intermodel jumps).
-The resulting chain samples from the posterior $p(M_i,\vtheta_i|d)$.
+The resulting chain samples from the posterior $p(M_i, \{\vtheta_i\}|d)$.
 As in a usual MCMC, the PDF on the model as a parameter, with other parameters ignored, is obtained by marginalizing over the remaining parameters.
-The posterior probability of a model is proportional to the number of counts \be p(M_i|d) = \int d\vtheta_i \frac{p(d|M_i, \vtheta_i) p(M_i, \vtheta_i)}{p(d)} \approx \frac{N_i}{N}, \ee where $N_i$ is the number of RJMCMC samples listing the $i$'th model and $N$ is the total chain length.
+The posterior probability of a model is proportional to the number of counts \be p(M_i|d) = \int d\vtheta_i \frac{L(d|M_i, \vtheta_i) p(\vtheta_i|M_i) p(M_i)}{p(d)} \approx \frac{N_i}{N}, \ee where $N_i$ is the number of RJMCMC samples listing the $i$'th model and $N$ is the total chain length.
 Thus, the probability of a particular model relative to other models under consideration is given by the fraction of RJMCMC samples lying in the parameter space of that model.

 The main difficulty of achieving an efficient RJMCMC is finding a good jump proposal distribution for intermodel jumps.
 In order to have relatively high acceptance ratios for intermodel jumps, which is necessary for efficient mixing between models, jumps should be preferentially proposed into regions with a high posterior.
 However, because the algorithm is Markovian, it has no past memory, so a jump proposed into a model from outside can not access information from earlier in the chain which may identify a posterior peak.
+It is, in principle, possible to overcome this constraint by storing a union of $\{\vtheta_i\}$ as the MCMC state vector, with the likelihood a function only of parameters $\vtheta_i$ that correspond to the current model $M_i$.
+In this case, intermodel jump proposals would change only the model $M_i$.
+However, if the chain finds a high-likelihood region in one model space faster than in another, a jump to the other model will take a very long time to be accepted -- again rendering RJMCMC inefficient.